Unpacking Student Engagement within Higher Education

 6. Creating: putting elements together to produce new work

-Most first-time students will be used to the first category; exams in their K-12 education test their recollection of information.
-It is then each institution’s duty to challenge learners to engage with course content and co-curricular concepts on a deeper level—incorporating activities, exercises, and experiences to move students across all six Bloom’s taxonomy elements.
+Most first-time students will be used to the first category.
+Exams in their K-12 education test their recollection of information.
+It's then each institution's duty to challenge learners to engage with course content and co-curricular concepts on a deeper level—incorporating activities, exercises and experiences to move students across all six Bloom's taxonomy elements.

 Emotional

-Positive emotional engagement can compel a student to overcome academic barriers, leverage student support services, pursue ambitious goals, and contribute to their surrounding community.
+Positive emotional engagement can compel a student to overcome academic barriers, leverage student support services and pursue ambitious goals by fostering intrinsic motivation that drives long-term commitment to learning and personal growth.

 Behavioral